Here’s What You’ll Get

 A Fun And Effective Method Of Practicing

-One of the most important steps in my progress as a guitar player has been having the opportunity to play along with others, in a live band situation.
+One of the most important steps in my progress as a guitarist has been having the opportunity to play along with others in a live band situation.
 There’s nothing quite like the live dynamic.
 However, I don’t usually get more than one or two opportunities a week to play with the band – so what happens in the meantime?

 Backing tracks have been my own secret practice weapon, and now I’m about to open up my arsenal and share them with you!